knative/serving/docs/spec/errors.md

 ## Resource exhausted while creating a revision

-Since a Revision is only metadata, the Revision will be created, but may have a condition indicating the underlying failure, possibly including the associated underlying resource.
-In a multitenant environment, the customer may not have have access or visibility into the underlying resources in the hosting environment.
+Since a Revision is only metadata, the Revision will be created, but will have a condition indicating the underlying failure, possibly indicating the failed underlying resource.
+In a multitenant environment, the customer might not have have access or visibility into the underlying resources in the hosting environment.

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/revisions/abc